Isles of Scilly: Geography

 In 1975 the islands were designated as an Area of Outstanding Natural Beauty.
 The designation covers the entire archipelago, including the uninhabited islands and rocks, and is the smallest such area in the UK.
 The islands of Annet and Samson have large terneries and the islands are well populated by seals.
-The Isles of Scilly are the only British haunt of the lesser white-toothed shrew (Crocidura suaveolens), where it is known locally as a "teak" or "teke".
+The Isles of Scilly are the only British habitat of the lesser white-toothed shrew (Crocidura suaveolens), where it is known locally as a "teak" or "teke".

-The islands are famous among birdwatchers for the large variety of rare and migratory birds that visit the islands.
-The peak time of year for sightings is generally in the autumn.

 Tidal influx

 The tidal range at the Isles of Scilly is high for an open sea location; the maximum for St Mary's is 5.99 m.
 Additionally, the inter-island waters are mostly shallow, which at spring tides allows for dry land walking between several of the islands.
 Many of the northern islands can be reached from Tresco, including Bryher, Samson and St Martin's (requires very low tides).
 From St Martin's White Island, Little Ganilly and Great Arthur are reachable.
 Although the sound between St Mary's and Tresco, The Road, is fairly shallow, it never becomes totally dry, but according to some sources it should be possible to wade at extreme low tides.
 Around St Mary's several minor islands become accessible, including Taylor's Island on the west coast and Tolls Island on the east coast.
 From Saint Agnes, Gugh becomes accessible at each low tide, via a tombolo.